dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 | `ESCAPE` `[` n `F`  | Move cursor to beginning of line, `n` lines up   |
 | `ESCAPE` `[` n `E`  | Move cursor to beginning of line, `n` lines down |

-Looking at this we could make something yellow within a sentence so let's try it out:
+`ESCAPE` in rust via the print macro would be `\x1B` so looking at this we could make something yellow within a sentence so let's try it out:

 ```rust {data-file="main.rs", data-fold="['1-51']" hl_lines=["53-55"]}
 const BOARD_WIDTH: usize = 39;